Mahoto Watanabe

 Mahoto Watanabe (ワタナベマホト, Watanabe Mahoto) is a former Japanese YouTuber and rapper.
 He was part of the hip hop group Kaiware Hummer, releasing music under the stage name Bema.

+Watanabe first began posting videos on Nico Douga in 2007 and transitioned to YouTube in 2010, becoming one of the first YouTube personalities on YouTube Japan.
+He gained popularity with his radical video style, but he was also known for his caring personality for his junior YouTubers, who called him "Oyakata".
+He is famous for having trained up popular YouTubers such as Tokai On Air, Avntis, and Hekitora House.

-In January 2021, Watanabe allegedly solicited nude photos from an underage fan, which subsequently caused his agency UUUM to drop him as an act and YouTube to permanently ban his channel.
+In January 2021, Watanabe allegedly solicited nude photos from an underage fan, which subsequently caused his agency Uuum to drop him as an act and YouTube to permanently ban his channel.
+In March 2021, he announced he was retiring from YouTube.